spenserblack/repofetch/README.md

 ## Screenshot

 *__NOTE__ This screenshot is only an example, and does not accurately represent output.
-This screenshot lacks ASCII art, some new stats, and how some stats are formatted.*
+This screenshot lacks ASCII art, some new stats, and some changes to how some stats are formatted.*

 ![screenshot](https://github.com/spenserblack/repofetch/blob/master/images/screenshot.png?raw=true)